tobeoct/financial-data-pipeline/README.md

-# Assignment #3: Hands-On Data Prep
+# : Hands-On Data Prep

 ## Overview
-This assignment demonstrates comprehensive data preparation using a financial dataset with pandas.
+This demonstrates comprehensive data preparation using a financial dataset with pandas.
 The implementation follows professional coding practices with configuration management, strong typing, and modular design.

 ## Requirements
 Install dependencies: